-Procedure 5 Converting the 4 Mbyte database media to 2 Mbyte database media
+Procedure 4 Converting the 4 MB database media to 2 MB database media

-Before the system is upgraded to CP PIV, you must convert the database to 2 MB media.
-Systems with an IODU/C drive already have 2 MB media and can skip this procedure.
+Before the system is upgraded to CP PIV, the database must reside on a 2 MByte floppy disk for conversion to CF. Systems with an IODU/C drive already have 2 MByte floppy drive and can skip this procedure.

-If the database is on a 4 MB database media, the 4 Mbyte customer database must be transferred to 2 MB media.
+If the database is on a 4 MByte floppy (the system has an IOP/CMDU), the 4 MByte customer database must be transferred to a 2 MByte floppy disk.

-- 1 Split the Cores and transfer call processing to Core 0. - 2 Install the Database Transfer Utility diskette into the floppy drive. - 3 Press the reset button (MAN RST) on the Call Processor card in Core 1 to reboot the system.
+- 1 Split the Cores and transfer call processing to Core 0. - 2 Install the Database Transfer Utility diskette into the floppy drive on the IOP/CMDU in Core 1. - 3 Press the reset button (MAN RST) on the Call Processor card in Core 1 to reboot the system.
 Start the Database Transfer Utility Tool.